 Ultimately, all that angst didn't add up to much in the way of ticket sales.
-‘Detroit Rock City’ pulled in less than $5 million during its theatrical run, a disastrous showing for a movie with a reported $34 million budget, and although it eventually acquired something of a cult status on the home video market, the damage was already done as far as band relations were concerned.
+Detroit Rock City pulled in less than $5 million during its theatrical run, a disastrous showing for a movie with a reported $34 million budget.
+It eventually acquired something of a cult status on the home-video market, but the damage was already done as far as band relations were concerned.

 Even worse, according to Criss, was the way Tim Sullivan was bumped out of the spotlight after Detroit Rock City got the green light at New Line -- then laughed at when he allegedly confronted Simmons about using the movie to belittle Criss and Frehley.
 "We dyed our hair, we gave our blood, we struggled and cooked for each other in seedy hotels because we were a band, not a brand," Criss lamented.
 "It's shocking and horrifying that Gene has forgotten that."